 - future available resources being less than notified.
-Whilst the Medium-Term Financial Plan is based on current information, there remains uncertainty as to the impact of the Government's fair funding review and the potential move to 75% retained Business Rates.
-This is likely to be a key impact on the level of funding available in future; - changes to Government policy; - pay awards and price inflation are higher than assumed; - future spending plans underestimated, including through increased social care demand and impact of capital programme outcomes; - anticipated savings not achieved; - income targets for Business Rates and Council Tax not achieved; - other miscellaneous income targets not achieved; and - exit strategies for external funding ceasing/tapering not met.
+The MTFP is based on data as known, but this does not reflect any potential impact of the Government Fair Funding review and move to any alternative retained business rates system.
+This is likely to be a key impact on the level of funding available in future; - changes to Government policy; - pay awards and price inflation are higher than assumed; - future spending plans underestimated, including through increased social care demand; - anticipated savings not achieved; - income targets for Business Rates and Council Tax not achieved; - other miscellaneous income targets not achieved; and - exit strategies for external funding ceasing/tapering not met.

 The Council carefully manages these risks to ensure any potential impact will be mitigated appropriately.
-Further details can be found in the Revenue Budget Report to Council of 3 March 2021.
+Further details can be found in the Revenue Budget Report to Council of 2 March 2022.